 How many wheelchairs & ECVs can the Disney World buses fit?

-In the past, most Disney World buses could accommodate two ECVs or occupied wheelchairs, however they have gradually been replacing them with buses that allow for three.
 There’s currently at least one bus that can take four which can be called in for your use by a cast member.
 It’s in general use and can be anywhere at any time, so we’re told it can take 1 to 1 1/2 hours to get it delivered to you.
 Let a bus driver or Disney cast member know if you would like to request this.
+(Note: I’ve recently been told by a Cast Member in the Transportation Department that this bus will go out of commission in the not too distant future as it’s quite old.)

 Rules for waiting for a bus with an ECV or wheelchair: